Yeshiva University: History

 Joel created the Yeshiva University Center for the Jewish Future, folding other programs, both from within and from outside YU, into it.

 In December 2012, Joel apologized over allegations that two rabbis at the college's high school campus abused boys there in the late 1970s and early 1980s.
 Investigations into these allegations by The Jewish Daily Forward and a law firm hired by the university found "multiple instances in which the university either failed to appropriately act to protect the safety of its students or did not respond to the allegations at all."
 These allegations led to a 380 million dollar lawsuit by former students.
 The case has since been dismissed.

 In 2012 the Middle States Commission on Higher Education warned the university "that its accreditation may be in jeopardy because of insufficient evidence that the institution is currently in compliance with Standard 10 (Faculty) and Standard 14 (Assessment of Student Learning)."
-On June 26, 2014, the Middle State Commission on Higher Education, which accredits the university "reaffirmed accreditation", but requested a progress report "evidence that student learning assessment information is used to improve teaching and learning."
+On June 26, 2014, the Middle States Commission on Higher Education, which accredits the university "reaffirmed accreditation", but requested a progress report "evidence that student learning assessment information is used to improve teaching and learning."
 This was accepted by the commission on November 17, 2016 (wherein the university met the minimum requirements for accreditation).

 In January 2016, the university disclosed plans to cede almost half of its $1 billion endowment to the Albert Einstein College of Medicine, as the medical college enters a separate joint venture with Montefiore Health System.

 In the 2020–2021 school year, Yeshiva University enrolled approximately 2,250 undergraduate students, and 2,700 graduate students.
 It is also home to affiliated high schools—Yeshiva University High School for Boys and Yeshiva University High School for Girls—and the Rabbi Isaac Elchanan Theological Seminary (RIETS).
 It conferred 1,822 degrees in 2007 and offers community service projects serving New York, Jewish communities, the United States and Canada.
 As of 2015, the university had run an operating deficit for seven consecutive years.
 In 2014, it lost $84 million, and in 2013, it suffered a loss of $64 million.

+In July 2026, the university received a $12.5 million donation from alumnus Alex Tsigutkin and his wife Diana, to support a new undergraduate electrical and computer engineering program, scholarships, engineering classrooms and laboratories.